electron/electron/docs/api/web-view-tag.md

 ### `<webview>.isWaitingForResponse()`

-Returns a boolean whether guest page is waiting for a first-response for the main resource of the page.
+Returns a boolean whether the guest page is waiting for a first-response for the main resource of the page.

 ### `<webview>.stop()`